desktopui/silver-bullet/README.md

 **Renderer** Software renderer for DOM (Skia) + WebGL

 Since Electron is based on a web browser, Chromium in this case, the developer experience for anyone who is already familiar with the web is just amazing.
 For everything that is related to the UI inside a window you feel like you just write a web application.
-You have all sort of live and hot reloadings, DevTools that allows you to change styles on the fly and profile, and infinite amount of integrations with tools UI designers are using.
+You have all sort of hot reloadings, DevTools that allows you to change styles on the fly and profile, and infinite amount of integrations with tools UI designers are using.

+The browser is an incredibly complicated piece of software, comparable with the Operating System itself.
+There is a lot happening to render these simple HTML + CSS into a pixels that we see on the screen. _I should put here a link to Chrome internals_.
+Chromium uses cross-platform library **Skia** (skia.org) to paint it.

+Let's check a simple button.
 In order to place an input on the screen you need HTML:

 ```html
 <button type="button">Save</button>